 This involved consultation of maps, computer records, written records and reference works, which make up the Sites and Monuments Record (SMR), located at Gwynedd Archaeological Trust, Bangor.
 The archives held by the Gwynedd County Record Office, Caernarfon, were also consulted.
 Aerial photographs were examined at the office of the Countryside Council for Wales, Bangor.
 Information about Listed Buildings and Scheduled Ancient Monuments was obtained from Cadw: Welsh Historic Monuments.
-Secondary sources were consulted to provide background information on the development of Vaynol Estate, the park, and the general development of the landscape.
+(For a full list of sources consulted see the bibliography)